ashaduri/gsmartcontrol/docs/screenshots.md

 # Screenshots

-**Note:** Some of these screenshots may have been taken with an older version of GSmartControl.
+**Note:** Some of these screenshots may have been taken with older versions of GSmartControl.

 ## Main window - All drives pass the health self-check